Tutorial: How to Do Box Braids in 2 Ways

 Step 4: Section off your strands.

 Divide your head into four quadrants (top right, top left, bottom right, bottom left) and clamp up three sections, leaving one loose section to work on at a time.
 It’s usually easier to start braiding the lower sections first.

 Step 5: Divide and conquer.

 Pinch some hair from your loose section around one inch from your scalp, and further divide that pinch into three thin strips.
 Proceed to create a simple three-strand braid from the roots downwards.
 Make sure to leave some slack near the root—too-tight braids can cause breakage and unnecessary tension on your scalp.
 Box braids are usually tight enough to stay intact without a hair tie—some opt to “seal” them off with some hair wax or oil, or even dip the ends in hot water.
-We suggest gently securing the ends with a hair elastic for more longevity.
+We suggest gently securing the ends with a tiny hair elastic for more longevity.

 Step 6: Repeat!

 Continue the pinch-and-braid method on all remaining mini-sections of your one quadrant, ensuring that each pinched section is even.
-Once the entire quadrant is braided, move on to the next quadrant, until your entire head is covered in thin ropes of braids.
-Ed’s note: The entire box braid process can take anywhere from four to 12 (!) hours, depending on your hair length and thickness, you/your stylist’s speed and skill level or if you’re working with extensions.
+Once the entire quadrant is braided, move on to the next quadrant, until your entire head is covered in ropes of braids.
+Ed’s note: The entire box braid process can take anywhere from four to 12 (!) hours, depending on your hair length and thickness, you/your stylist’s speed and skill level, or if you’re working with extensions.
 Be patient!

 Step 7: Use a hair oil.

 After your braids are done is a good time to nourish the scalp with some hair oil.
 Coconut or Argan oil can help soothe any rawness from tugging and braiding.
-A serum or oil smoothed over your braids, such as Suave Professionals Moroccan Infusion Styling Oil, can also help tame weave flyaways, help prevent strand breakage and hold down any halo frizzies.
+A serum or oil smoothed over your braids, such as Suave Professionals Moroccan Infusion Styling Oil, can also help tame flyaways, help prevent strand breakage and hold down any halo frizzies.

 Step 8: Create your half-updo.